vonleny/Short_url/README.md

-# README
+# Short_url Website

-This README would normally document whatever steps are necessary to get the application up and running.
+### This App is designed to create a shorter path to a long website in order to be more manageable an practical to use.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4

-* System dependencies
+* Postgresql

 * Configuration